World War II

 PEARL HARBOR ATTACK PHOTOGRAPHY

-Pearl Harbor Attack Photography - 300 photographs of the Pearl Harbor attack archived on CD-ROM.
+Pearl Harbor Attack Photography - 300 photographs of the Pearl Harbor attack.
 United States Navy photography of Pearl Harbor, before, during, and after the Japanese attack of the December 7, 1941.
 Many of the photographs were classified as secret at the time they were taken.
 Includes several photographs taken by the Japanese navy.
-Also included on the CD is 30 images of messages and dispatches sent from Pearl Harbor at the time of the attack
+Also included in the collection are 30 images of messages and dispatches sent from Pearl Harbor at the time of the attack

 TOKYO ROSE FBI FILES